FabienChaynes/faye-authentication/README.md

 On channel subscription the JS client performs an Ajax Call to an HTTP endpoint to be granted a signature that will be provided to Faye Server to connect and publish to channel.
 The authentication of the endpoint itself is up to you but in the general case this will be a session authenticated resource of your app and you will decide to provide the signature or not depending on your own business logic.

-This signature is required and valid for each channel and client id tupple and rely on JWT for security.
+This signature is required for each channel and client id tupple and relies on JWT for security.
 The Faye server will verify the (channel,client_id) tupple signature and reject the message if the signature is incorrect or not present.

+If the browser needs multiple signatures (for multiple channels), they'll automatically be batched together into one signature HTTP request to your server.

 ## Current support